Haryana Elections: Cong releases manifesto, special focus on women

 The party also promised to give an annual scholarship of Rs 12,000 to students from Class 1 to 10 and Rs 15,000 for students from class 11 to 12 who belong to Scheduled Caste community and extremely backward class, she said.

-A party leader has said,"The Congress will release its manifesto for Haryana Vidhan Sabha polls on Friday.''
+A party leader has said, "The Congress will release its manifesto for Haryana Vidhan Sabha polls on Friday.''

 ''Our focus will be on farmers, poor, youth, women, scheduled castes, backward classes, BPL families and other sections," party's senior leader from Haryana and convener of the Manifesto Committee, Aftab Ahmed has told PTI.